In this interview, Joel Schwartzberg dives into what makes a speaker direct, transparent, purposeful, and inspiring.

 Sure.
 So the best place to go is to go to WWW dot Joel schwartzberg.net because I like to make my work.
 Open code as they say it.
 I like to give it away.
 So if you go to Joel Schwartzberg dotnet, you’ll see all the articles that I’ve written.
 I’ve written for Harvard Business Review of it for Fast Company.
 I’ve written for Toastmaster magazine, all the different ways that and techniques really, that help you be a champion of your points.
 All my podcasts are There, and basically a list of visual tips are up there as well.
 Now those visual tips I share on Twitter as well and I really invite people to join me on twitter at the Joel truth, the gold tree.
 And I make it my job there to share as many communications leadership Communications and Public Speaking tips that I can, because I get no greater satisfaction than helping people become stronger creators and stronger champions of their most important ideas.

 Fantastic.
 I will make sure that I include the links of the things that you’ve just mentioned in our show notes.
 Joel, I can’t thank you enough for joining us here today and deliberate leaders and sharing all of your tips.
 Thank you.
 Thank you so much, Alli.
 Absolutely.
 Listeners I have a quick ask of you if you found today’s topic helpful to you.
 We’d I would love if you would leave us a review on our on your favorite podcast listening channel.
 And when you do that, we will sign you up for a free gift.
-We will provide you a one year membership to the world’s number one business book summary services for leaders.
+We will provide you a one year membership to the world’s #1 business book summary service for leaders.
 It’s our gift to you for helping to help you stay on top of the latest ideas decide on which books you’d like to read and actually spend your money on.
 So go ahead and leave us a review today.
 And thank you so much.